-With leading market share in the United States, China, Japan, and South Korea, British Columbia, Canada is one of the world’s largest exporters of wood products including wood, pulp, timber, lumber and other forest products.
+With leading market share in the United States, China, Japan, and South Korea, British Columbia, Canada, is one of the world’s largest exporters of wood products including wood, pulp, timber, lumber and other forest products.
 Our forest industry has attractive investment opportunities in mills, forestry operations, the manufacturing of high-quality forest products and value-added wood products, and biofuels.

-British Columbia is a world leader in wood products, biofuels, and advanced wood products and technologies, including the design and construction of energy-efficient, earthquake-resistant residential, commercial and mixed use buildings.
+British Columbia is a world leader in wood products, biofuels, and advanced wood products and technologies, including the design and construction of energy-efficient, earthquake-resistant residential, commercial and mixed-use buildings.

-British Columbia is one of North America’s most competitive and dynamic places to do business and our forest sector offers outstanding investment opportunities.
+British Columbia is one of North America’s most competitive and dynamic places to do business, and our forest sector offers outstanding investment opportunities.

 High environmental standards – We have more forest land certified environmentally sustainable than any comparable jurisdiction in the world.
 This offers a major competitive advantage in markets where consumers expect certified (“green”) forest products, including Europe, the United States, Japan, and China.

-Global access – We are strategically located on Canada’s Pacific coast, with easy access to key markets in Asia, Europe, and North America.
+Global access – We are located on Canada’s Pacific coast, with easy access to key markets in Asia, Europe, and North America.
 Our forest industry is fully integrated with extensive port, rail, and road transportation systems.

 Low energy costs – We offer clean, reliable hydroelectricity at some of the lowest rates in North America, lowering the cost of forestry operations.

-Innovation in new products – Our Centres of Excellence conduct research and develop advanced technologies to expand the range of wood products and the efficient use of wood.
+Innovation in new products – Our centres of excellence conduct research and develop advanced technologies to expand the range of wood products and the efficient use of wood.
 These include engineered wood products, new building systems, biochemicals, and bioenergy alternatives.
 Our bioenergy industry is turning forest residues into clean power.

-Industry support – Efficient sawmills, skilled workforce and a well-developed research network support the forest industry’s current and future needs.
+Industry support – Efficient sawmills, a skilled workforce and a well-developed research network support the forest industry’s current and future needs.

 British Columbia’s forest industry welcomes interest from investors.
 Investment options include partnering, buying existing operations, and starting new operations.